Fair Isaac Corporation research snapshot

 Frequently Asked Questions

 This FICO AI stock analysis page is an informational research tool only.
 It is not investment advice, a recommendation, or a promise of future return.
-Forecast ranges are scenario estimates based on available public data as of July 8, 2026 and can be wrong if earnings, mortgage volumes, credit score regulation, VantageScore adoption, debt costs, market multiples, or macro conditions change.
+Forecast ranges are scenario estimates based on available public data as of August 2, 2026 and can be wrong if earnings, mortgage volumes, VantageScore adoption, Direct Licensing Program timing, credit score regulation, debt costs, market multiples, or macro conditions change.